Understanding ICBC No Fault Benefits

 In certain situations ICBC no fault benefits will also cover income replacement if your auto accident injuries leaves you disabled from employment.
 These benefits may be the lesser of $300 per week or 75% of your average gross weekly earnings.
 You will typically need to provide certain supporting documentation to receive income replacement.
-The lawyers at Mulligan Tam Pearson can help you establish your eligibility for these disability benefits.
+Mulligan Defense Lawyers can help you establish your eligibility for these disability benefits.
 Even if you do not work outside the home, you may be eligible for homemaker disability benefits of up to $145 per week.

 There are strict time limits and procedures that must be followed in filing a successful claim for Part 7 no fault benefits under ICBC.
 There are also reports and disclosures that must be provided to ICBC.
 However, ICBC may also ask for items that you are not required to provide such as broad authorizations to obtain information from your employer and doctors.
 There are a number of mistakes that can have a negative impact on your claim including:

 - Signing overly broad authorizations granting access to medical or employment information